BabsLabs/battleship/README.md

 This is the README for battleship.
+Forking and cloning down.